David Tennant: 2011–2015

-In 2011, he starred in United, about the Manchester United "Busby Babes" team and the 1958 Munich air disaster, playing coach and assistant manager Jimmy Murphy.
+In 2011, Tennant starred in United, about the Manchester United "Busby Babes" team and the 1958 Munich air disaster, playing coach and assistant manager Jimmy Murphy.
 In September 2011, he appeared in a guest role in one episode of the comedy series This is Jinsy, and also started filming True Love, a semi-improvised BBC One drama series which was broadcast in June 2012.
 Later in September 2011, it was announced that Tennant would voice a character in the movie adaptation of Postman Pat with a planned 3D theatrical release for spring 2013.
 In October 2011, Tennant started shooting the semi-improvised comedy film, Nativity 2: Danger in the Manger in Coventry.
+Tennant abandoned plans to relocate to Hollywood to marry actress Georgia Moffet in 2011.